mfisher87/picam-streaming/README.md

 * https://hub.docker.com/r/ccrisan/motioneye/
 * https://hub.docker.com/r/homeassistant/home-assistant/

-I think you can up the framerate and resolution constants in `stream.sh` if you overclock your Pi (or have a more powerful Pi than a Zero W).
+I think you can up the framerate and resolution constants in `stream.sh`, especially if you overclock your Pi (or have a more powerful Pi than a Zero W).
 Be sure it doesn't overheat!